 How much space (and time) do you have?

 "Slow juicers are becoming more popular as, in some cases, they can extract more juice.
 However, they are a lot slower than a centrifugal juicer or a blender to use, and it can be quite tedious feeding fruits and vegetables in.
 They're quieter, though, and they have smaller parts so they're easier to clean than other juicers," says Fiona.

 In contrast, centrifugal juicers are very quick but they're also very bulky, so can be difficult to store and clean.
-Blenders are definitely the most compact option available, particularly 'personal blenders' such as a Nutribullet.
-You can now even buy portable blenders powered by batteries or USB sticks that you can take with you to make drinks on the go.
+Blenders are definitely the most compact option available, particularly 'personal blenders' such as a Nutribullet and Ninja.
+You can now buy portable blenders powered by batteries or USB sticks that you can take with you to make drinks on the go.

 Smaller blenders may struggle to make a truly 'smooth' green smoothie.

 Are you looking for a magic shortcut to good health?

 From cleansing your body of toxins to promises of ultimate nutrient extraction, juicers and blenders pitch themselves as the perfect New-Year get-healthy resolution.
 But which is better for you, a juicer or a blender?